snmcwilliams/final-project/README.md

 # Mannie
 ## Barks and Tailwags

 Mannie, Barks and Tailwags, is a dog blog.
-Each image opens a modal which will include the selected image and a blog entry.
+Each image opens a window which includes the selected image and a blog entry.
 The blog entry will consist of poems, brief stories, snippets of wisdom or opinion, friend shares, etc.

 Feature Requirements:
 * Flexbox to rearrange 2 content areas